onecx/onecx-local-env/versions/v1/README.md

      ./import-onecx.v1.sh
      ```
 5. Ensure that status messages for each step are green and indicate success.
-6. After the script has completed successfully, all initial data should be imported and the environment is ready to use.
+6. After the script has completed successfully, all initial data has been imported and the environment is ready to use.

 ## Components